ckochenower/chaos-indy-environment/README.md

    project (where the Vagrantfile is located) are shared (bi-directionally) on each VM in the /vagrant directory.
 In other words, changes made to these repos while logged into the vagrant VMs are effectively making changes to the clones in the root of this vagrant project.
-Commits should be authored from the vagrant host (not in the VM)
+Commits should be authored/ushed from the vagrant host (not in the VM)

    1. **indy-node**:
       Shared as /vagrant/indy-node on each VM.
 Only the client node(s) have a